psyntium/Demo-Blog-Content/README.md

 # Demo-Blog-Content

-This is a demo content repository for a blog website.
+A demo content repository for a blog website.